-A. A Uniform Field Officer Incentive of 3% (three percent) of regular salary (not pension based) shall be paid to each eligible officer.
+A. The Uniform Field Officer Incentive of 4% (four percent) of regular salary (not pension based) shall continue to be paid to each eligible officer as described below through August 31, 2019.
+Effective September 1, 2019, the Uniform Field Officer Incentive shall no longer be operative.
+Members shall cease receiving this incentive effective September 1, 2019.